CNN Exclusive: WHO Wuhan mission finds possible signs of wider original outbreak in 2019 - KRDO

 “There was no clustering in particular places,” he said.
 “That would have been picked up.”
 It remains unclear if these 92 cases were linked to coronavirus, and what this lack of clustering might indicate.

-“He has no link to the markets,” said Embarek.
+“He has no link to the markets,” said Ben Embarek.
 “We also spoke to him.
-He has a very–in a way–dull and normal life, no hiking in the mountains type of things.
+He has a very — in a way — dull and normal life, no hiking in the mountains type of things.
 He was an office worker in a private company.”

 China promises cooperation

-Note: Correction: An earlier version of this story misstated Peter Ben Embarek’s name on second and subsequent references.
-It’s been updated.